Missouri election head rejects petition for vote on abortion

-Missouri's top election official on Tuesday rejected a third petition for a public vote on a new law banning abortions at eight weeks of pregnancy
+JEFFERSON CITY — Missouri's top election official on Tuesday rejected a third petition for a public vote on a new law banning abortions at eight weeks of pregnancy.

 The ACLU of Missouri and wealthy Republican businessman David Humphreys filed the petitions to put the law on the 2020 ballot in hopes that voters will overturn it.
 The abortion ban includes an exception for medical emergencies, but not for rape or incest.